-Veeam Backup for Google Cloud allows you to permanently remove backup repositories from the infrastructure.
-When you remove a backup repository, Veeam Backup for Google Cloud unassigns the repository from the target storage bucket folder so that the folder is no longer used as a repository.
+Veeam Backup for Google Cloud allows you to permanently remove backup repositories if you no longer need them.
+When you remove a backup repository, Veeam Backup for Google Cloud unassigns the repository from the target storage bucket subdirectory so that the subdirectory is no longer used as a repository.

-Even though the storage bucket folder is no longer used as a repository, Veeam Backup for Google Cloud preserves all backup files previously stored in the repository and keeps these files in Google Cloud Storage.
-You can assign the folder to a new backup repository so that Veeam Backup for Google Cloud imports the backed-up data to the configuration database.
+Even though the storage bucket subdirectory is no longer used as a repository, Veeam Backup for Google Cloud preserves all backups previously stored in the repository and keeps these backups in Google Cloud Storage.
+You can assign the subdirectory to a new backup repository so that Veeam Backup for Google Cloud imports the backed-up data to the configuration database.
 In this case, you will be able to perform all disaster recovery operations described in section Performing Restore.

 If you no longer need the backed-up data, you can remove it as described in section Removing Backups and Snapshots.

-To remove a backup repository from the Veeam Backup for Google Cloud infrastructure, do the following:
+To remove a backup repository from Veeam Backup for Google Cloud, do the following:

 - Switch to the Configuration page.

 - Select the repository and click Remove.